 In its most basic form, gardening requires only seeds, soil, and a container.
 Mustard and cress seeds don’t even need soil.
 They can be grown on damp paper tissue or a paper towel placed on a plate or saucer.
 As the seedlings grow, it's important to make sure the paper doesn’t dry out but is not soaking wet.
 In a few days to a week, the sprouted seeds will be ready to eat.

 You don’t need a garden to grow plants.
-They can be grown indoors or on a balcony or patio.
-Your library and the Internet will give you some good ideas for growing plants without a garden.
+They can be grown in containers indoors or on a balcony or patio.
+Your library and the Internet should be able to give you some good ideas for growing plants without a garden.

 Exploring plants in nature can also be very satisfying.
-Walking through parks and looking at cultivated plants are enjoyable activities, too.
+Walking through parks and landscaped areas and looking at cultivated plants are enjoyable activities as well.
 Like a library, a park can be an entertaining place to visit.

-If you are able to access the Internet on a computer, a huge range of activities opens up to you.
+If you are able to access the Internet on a computer or a related device, a huge range of activities opens up to you.
 All of the following activities can be performed for free once you have a computer that you can use, except for the cost of Internet access and powering the computer if you own it.
 Many of the activities can be performed on library computers as well.
 In addition, some communities provide free Internet access for people who have their own electronic device.

 - Virtual travelling using free programs like Google Earth and Google Maps with Street View